ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

 I would

-  - Add Graphql on backend API - I like graphql querying, and it's usually first thing I add any http api.
+  - Add Graphql on backend API - I like graphql querying.
   - I would disconnect user requests directly calling external source for rates.
   Instead I would create backgroud process to poll external sources for rates and then store exchange rates in internal cache and update them periodically.